.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 )

-This function will get called whenever the help key (Default: h) is getting pressed on your widget.
+This function will get called whenever the help key (default: h) is pressed for your widget.

 To integrate any custom function, see building widget.